Cam/Shopify-HTML-Email-Templates/README.md

-# Responsive HTML Templates for Shopify
+## Responsive HTML Email Templates for Shopify

 ### Templates for all 'customer facing' emails: